 (Disclaimer: I'm not a lawyer; this isn't legal advice; I'm not liable for anything that may happen as a result of applying this information.)

-Long story short, most of the featureless grips are going off case law.
-In 2010, there was a court case, The People vs. Haack and Haack, in which a DOJ expert approved several featureless products.
+Like other similar grips, we based our design off the 2010 court case, The People vs. Haack and Haack, in which a DOJ expert approved several featureless products.